The following setup is only applicable to users with the Application Control Module or Application Edition running on 5.3 or higher.

 MySQL must be configured to capture the metrics required for the MySQL mediation.

-VMWare Tools must be installed on the VM hosting the MySQL instance.
+VMWare Tools must be installed on the VM hosting the MySQL instance, in order for the IP address of the VM to be collected by the Hypervisor probe.

 The performance schema must be enabled.
 Issue the following statement.
 The Value column value must be ON.